chinedufn/dom-filenameify/README.md

 The hyperscript AST parsing got messy fast.
 Dive into that code with caution...
 Open an issue if you're stuck!
 Hopefully we can clean it up and delete this note someday..

----

-There are currently no options.
-If you need something feel free to open a PR or issue!

 ```js
 // hyperscript API examples
 h('span', {style: {color: 'blue'}, id: 1}, 'foo bar')